reframe-hpc/reframe/writing_checks/README.md

 ## Custom Launchers

+From version 2.5 onward, ReFrame permits the simple addition of custom scheduler launchers.
+A launcher is basically a program that sets up the distributed execution of another program.
+Example launchers are `srun` and `mpirun`.

+Launchers in Reframe are instances of the `JobLauncher` class and are responsible for setting up the command line to execute a program distributedly.
+The command line is the concatenation of (a) the launcher executable (e.g. `mpirun`), (b) fixed launcher options (e.g. `-np <num_tasks>`), (c) user launcher options, (d) the application exectutable and (e) application options; for example: `mpirun -np <num_tasks> -hostfile myhostfile hostname -s`.

-ReFrame permits the simple addition of custom scheduler launchers.
-A launcher that invokes `mpirun` can for example be added as follows:
+A launcher that invokes `mpirun` as in the above example be implemented as follows:

 ```python
 class MpirunLauncher(JobLauncher):